cryptpad/cryptpad/readme.md

 # Team

 CryptPad is actively developed by a team at [XWiki SAS](https://www.xwiki.com), a company that has been building Open-Source software since 2004 with contributors from around the world.
 Between 2015 and 2019 it was funded by a research grant from the French state through [BPI France](https://www.bpifrance.fr/).
-It is currently financed by [NLnet PET](https://nlnet.nl/PET/), subscribers of CryptPad.fr and our donations to our [Open-Collective campaign](https://opencollective.com/cryptpad).
+It is currently financed by [NLnet PET](https://nlnet.nl/PET/), subscribers of CryptPad.fr and donations to our [Open-Collective campaign](https://opencollective.com/cryptpad).

 # Contributing